 The MIT Libraries run various workshops to help you gain new skills in research data management, including:

-- Research Data Management: 101: Do you manage research data here at MIT?
+Do you manage research data here at MIT?
 This workshop provides you with basic strategies to manage research data.
 Topics include: best practices for retention and archiving, effective directory structures and naming conventions, good file formats for long-term access, data security and backup options, and metadata, tagging, and citation options.
-Slides from latest RDM 101 workshop [pdf].
+Slides from the latest Data Management 101 (pdf).

 Do you struggle with organizing your research data?
 This workshop teaches practical techniques for organizing your data files.
 Topics include: file and folder organizational structures and file naming.
-Slides from latest RDM: File Organization workshop [pdf] plus file organization exercise.
+Slides from the latest Data Management File Organizations (pdf) plus File Organization Exercise (rtf).

-- Research Data Management: Version Control: Are you or your research group having trouble tracking versions of your datasets?
+Are you or your research group having trouble tracking versions of your datasets?
 This workshop covers techniques and software to help you manage your versions.
-Slides from latest RDM: Version Control workshop [pdf] plus version control handout [pdf].
+Slides from latest RDM: Version Control workshop (pdf) plus version control handout (pdf).

 - Data management for postdocs and research scientists